mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 46:44

-So Dogen says, “Do not think good or bad, right and wrong,” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
+So Dogen says “do not think good or bad, right and wrong” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
 That means the practice of [*egolessness*](glossary#egolessness); selflessness.

 If your mind really attaches to good or bad or neutral, immediately there are thoughts, views, or wishes.
 And thoughts, views, wishes create the dualistic world.
 Some go this way, some go that way; always going back and forth.
 And sometimes, [stopping].
 [But] even though you can stop for a while, you cannot stop always.
 So you start to move, to the right, to the left again.
 That is the dualistic world.